OneNote vs Google Keep (2026): Which Free Note App Wins?

 Final Take

-Google Keep for sticky-note capture; OneNote for notebook-deep work.
-They aren't competitors so much as complements.
+Google Keep is the better fit for sticky-note capture.
+OneNote is the better fit for notebook-deep work.
+They are not competitors so much as complements.
 Use Keep for capture, OneNote for organization, and consider both.
 For AI-grounded synthesis across notes plus PDFs, Atlas beats both.

 Frequently Asked Questions